JosiahLal/The-Tech-Academy-Basic-C-Sharp-Projects.-/README.md

 # Polymorphism Assignment
 This assignment explores the concept of Polymorphism and how we use it in creating console-based applications.
 The project explores using a  Quit() method, implementing this method in an Employee class, and using polymorphism to call Quit() on an object of type IQuittable.
 This project was hard to complete.

+# Operators Assignment
+The project demonstrates operator overloading by customizing the == and != operators in the Employee class to compare two Employee objects based on their Id property.
+This allows for checking equality between employee objects in a meaningful way, based on their unique identifiers.
+It was challenging but also very thought-provoking to complete.